mabulgu/mabulgu/README.md

 Hi!
 My name is Aykut 👋

-I am a Principal Software Engineer at Red Hat and co-organizer of the Software Craftsmanship Turkey community.
+I am a Principal Software Engineer at Red Hat and ex-co-organizer of the Software Craftsmanship Turkey community.
 I also do technical writing and provide technical content guidance in my spare time as a freelance Technical Content Specialist.

 Here are some important links that you can follow: